animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 <div class="paragraph">

-WAN Gateways provides a way to synchronize {data-store-name} Distributed Systems across geographic locations. {sdg-name} provides XML namespace support for configuring WAN Gateways as illustrated in the following examples.
+WAN Gateways provides a way to synchronize GemFire Distributed Systems across geographic locations.
+Spring Data for GemFire provides XML namespace support for configuring WAN Gateways as illustrated in the following examples.